viky-ai/website/doc/topics/entities-list/index.md

 * **name**: it is the normalized name of the city.
 In this example we will use it to grasp the core meaning of the entity.
 * **latitude** and **longitude**: locates where London is exactly.
-* **countryCode**: this is the Alpha-2 code of the ISO 3166-1 ISO norm, thus perfectly arbitrary, as all norms are.
+* **country_code**: this is the Alpha-2 code of the ISO 3166-1 ISO norm, thus perfectly arbitrary, as all norms are.
-* **timeZone**: another arbitrary norm.
+* **time_zone**: another arbitrary norm.

 Once we have a normalized way to describe the entity, we can now associate every synonymous expressions with this representation.
 For instance, when we read the French translation "Londres" or if we say "capital of the UK" we are still talking about the same city.
 Thus we are able to link all of them with the core idea identified by the semantic solution.

 In viky.ai, it is not just about detecting the presence of an entity but also to give a structured meaning helping you process it further down your own business use case.